Did you know that there are many different types of pepper around the world? Apparently, jalapenos are not the hottest one.

 12. Serrano Pepper

 The serrano pepper is a bit similar to that famous jalapeno in the term of color.
-However, it is smaller than the aforementioned counterpart.
+It is smaller than the aforementioned counterpart.

 These types of pepper are typically 1 to 4 inches long and 1/2 inch wide.
-In some cases, the serrano can grow longer than the average size.
+The serrano can grow longer than the average size.

 The plants grow up to 152 cm tall and hold up about 50 pepper pods at once.
 They can thrive well in a site with a pH ranging from 7.0 and 8.5.